Lake District family activity holiday

-Our accommodation is situated just 5 minutes walk from the centre of Keswick.
-Despite being owned by a small chain the hotel adopts a sound environmental policy.
-In this respect recent changes have been made in the housekeeping department.
-In order to cut down on plastic containers being used and liquids, the hotel now use concentrated chemicals and have re-usable containers for these.
+Our accommodation is situated in a superbly rural location but only 20 minutes drive from the market town of Keswick.
+The hotel adopts a sound environmental policy.
+In order to cut down on plastic containers being used and liquids, the hotel now uses concentrated chemicals and has reusable containers for these.

 The amount of full linen changes on stayovers has been reduced to cut down on laundry and kitchen aprons, clothes and restaurant serving clothes are washed in-house.
 Guests are asked to place towels in the bath if they require them to be changed otherwise they would be placed back on the towel rail to be re-used.
 If a bedroom is for single occupancy we always use a twin room (2 single beds so only 1 bed will be used instead of a double bed) and make sure only one set of towels are in the room.

-The hotel has invested in a compressor for cardboard boxes which are then sent away to the council for re-cycling and all paper is put into a recycle bin in reception which is then transferred to the outside large recycling bin.
+The hotel has invested in a compressor for cardboard boxes which are then sent away to the council for recycling and all paper is put into a recycle bin in reception which is then transferred to the outside large recycling bin.
 There are 3 bottle bins which all bottles from the bar and restaurant are put into each day.
-All printer cartridges are kept and sent back to the supplier to be re-cycled.
-When ordering copier paper we always use re-cycled.
-The night porter turns all lights and lamps off I public areas once the guests have gone bed and then turns them back on at 7am.
-Housekeeping turn lights and TV`s off in rooms once they are serviced.
+All printer cartridges are kept and sent back to the supplier to be recycled.
+When ordering copier paper we always use recycled.
+The night porter turns all lights and lamps off in public areas once the guests have gone to bed and then turns them back on at 7am.
+Housekeeping turn lights and TVs off in rooms once they are serviced.
 Radiators are checked in warmer months to ensure they are turned off.
 The heating times are reduced in warmer months.

-The hotel endeavours to employ local people wherever possible but admits that it is difficult to attract residents into the lower paid jobs such as waiting and kitchen portering.
+The hotel endeavours to employ local people wherever possible but admit that it is difficult to attract residents into lower-paid jobs such as waiting and kitchen portering.
 Nevertheless, job vacancies are always advertised in local papers and the local job centre first, if no suitable employee is found then the hotel broadens the advertising.